Willy Mairesse: Formula One

 left-hand Blanchimont turn.
 Mairesse's car went off to the left, careering into a hillside behind a ditch and catching fire after flipping over.
 He was thrown out of his Ferrari and his shoes and the legs of his trousers were torn off.
 He was conscious, despite numerous scrapes, cuts and burns.
 Mairesse was loaded into an ambulance and transported to a hospital, where he was reported to be in good spirits and without any serious injuries.
 Taylor and Mairesse made contact earlier in the season at the Grand Prix of Brussels.
 In a race in which only twelve of twenty-one starters finished, Mairesse came in fourth in the 1962 Italian Grand Prix.
 He was only a car length ahead of Giancarlo Baghetti.

 Out of Formula One in 1963, Phil Hill predicted a rough future for the Ferrari team.
 He said there was too much competition between Mairesse and Surtees.
 Specifically, he commented "they will harry each other so much that they will force each other to make mistakes".
 Mairesse's car crashed during the 1963 German Grand Prix.
 The Ferrari turned over multiple times after swerving off the track.
 He was rushed to the hospital with a broken arm.
 His teammate, Surtees, won the race, with Jim Clark second in a Lotus.

 Mairesse at the Nürburgring in 1963.

+Career-ending crash and death

+Mairesse continued in sports car racing, and entered the 1968 24 Hours of Le Mans driving a Ford GT40 with co-driver Jean Blaton (going under the pseudonym “Beurlys”).
+Mairesse started the car, but during the chaotic standing start, it is believed that he failed to close the driver door properly.
+As he came to the end of the Mulsanne Straight on the first lap, the door flew open, causing Mairesse to lose control and crash violently in to the roadside trees.
+Mairesse suffered head injures, several broken bones, and severe burns.
+As a result of the injuries, he was left in a coma for over two weeks.

+Mairesse survived the injuries from the wreck, but suffered physical and mental impairments that prevented him from returning to racing, including limited mobility.
+He fell in to depression over the end of his racing career, and on 2 September 1969, Mairesse committed suicide by overdosing on sleeping pills in a hotel room in Ostend at the age of 40.
+His suicide came less than 12 months after his career ending accident.